aelskens/on-premise_cluster/README.md

 2. **Accessing the dashboard \[CLIENT MACHINE\]**
    - **Copy the kubeconfig file**: On the machine where you want to access the dashboard (client machine), copy the kubeconfig file from the control plane node (`$HOME/.kube/config`) to your local machine.
-   - **Start port forwarding**: Run the `port_forward_dashboard.sh` script to forward the dashboard service to your local machine.
+   - **Start port forwarding**: Run the `dashboard_port_forward.sh` script to forward the dashboard service to your local machine.
 You will be prompted to provide the path to the kubeconfig file to ensure it connects to the correct cluster.

 3. **Access the dashboard \[CLIENT MACHINE\]**
    - Open your browser and go to `https://localhost:8443/#/login`.